What is sudo gout or pseudo gout (the first is misspelled)?

 CPDD can lead to calcium deposits in the cartilage - a condition known as chondrocalcinosis.

-Crystals deposit first in the cartilage and can damage the cartilage.
-The crystals also can cause a reaction with inflammation that leads to joint pain and swelling.
+Crystals deposit in and around and can cause damage to the cartilage.
+The crystals also can cause inflammation that leads to joint pain and swelling.
 In most cases it is not known why the crystals form.
-The crystal deposits usually increase with age.
+The risk of crystal deposits usually increases as we get older.

 The two types of gout can (although rarely) happen both at the same time.
 This is evidenced when both crystal types are found in the same joint fluid.